CanarysAutomations/pr-update-work-item-state/README.md

-# pr-update-work-item-state

-## Overview
+# Update Azure DevOps work item state when PR is merged

 Update a Azure DevOps work item's state when the pull request is merged with the master branch

-## Pre-requisites
+## Prerequisites

-- Azure DevOps Account
+- Azure DevOps account
 - Azure DevOps PAT
 - GitHub Account
 - GitHub PAT
 - Installation of Azure Boards App and the authorizations enabled to access the required repository
-- Knowledge on GitHub Actions

 ## Initial Steps